Hofsnäs Nature Trails

 How to get here:

 The Hofsnäs nature trails are located in the town of Länghem in the borough of Tranemo, about an hour's drive from Gothenburg and Jönköping.
 If you want to travel by public transport, the nearest stop (Länghem) is 5.5 kilometres away.
 An alternative if you want to combine both cycling and walking is to travel to Limmared, serviced by both SJ and Västtågen trains.
-In Limmared you can hire bikes, and cycle the approximately 15 kilometres to Hofsnäs Manor mostly along the Sjuhäradsrundan bike trail (car-free asphalted track).
+From Limmared you can cycle the approximately 15 kilometres to Hofsnäs Manor mostly along the Sjuhäradsrundan bike trail (car-free asphalted track).
 From Gothenburg to Limmared it takes about one and a half hours by train and from Borås about 30 minutes by train or bus